denbeigh2000/jfsi/README.md

  - Sharding
  - Chunked storage
  - Dynamically-scalable frontend
+ - Caching "for free" at both layers, with any backend

 It does not:
  - Store metadata
  - Provide any kind of authentication
  - Provide any hierarchical directory structure
+ - Support versioning

+TODO:
+ - Change to using io.ReadSeekers instead of io.Readers, caching only required chunks with readahead (wip)
+ - Unit testing
+ - Periodic health-check polling/mark node unhealthy in http clients
+ - YAML Configuration support for servers

 ### Structure